joelnitta/baitfindR_example/README.md

 1. Clone the repo as above.

-2. Launch the container (where `/path/to/baitfindR_drake` is the full path to the cloned repository on your machine):
+2. Launch the container (where `/path/to/repo` is the full path to the cloned repository on your machine, e.g. `/home/me/baitfindR_simple`):

-        docker run -it -v /path/to/baitfindR_drake:/home/rstudio/ joelnitta/baitfindr_tidyverse bash
+        docker run -it -v /path/to/repo:/home/rstudio/ joelnitta/baitfindr_tidyverse bash

 3. You should now be in the container.
 Run `make.R`: